brandonkearby/intellij-pig/README.md

 * Custom Color Settings Page

 # Installation
-Select the pig-plugin.jar from the plugin manager or install from the IntelliJ plugin repo.
+Install from the IntelliJ plugin repo.

 ## Authors
 * Brandon Kearby
 * Russell Melick

-How to get started developing
+## How to get started developing
 1. Check out with git
-1. Set up intellij for plugin development https://confluence.jetbrains.com/display/IDEADEV/Getting+Started+with+Plugin+Development#GettingStartedwithPluginDevelopment-anchor2
+2. Set up intellij for plugin development https://confluence.jetbrains.com/display/IDEADEV/Getting+Started+with+Plugin+Development#GettingStartedwithPluginDevelopment-anchor2
-1. Delete the existing module, and create a new plugin module?
+3. Install grammar kit plugin
-1. DO NOT Install jflex plugin.
+4. DO NOT Install jflex plugin.
 The grammar kit plugin is sufficient.
-1. Install grammar kit plugin
-1. "Generate parser code" by right clicking on the Pig.bnf file
+5. "Generate parser code" by right clicking on the Pig.bnf file
-1. "Run jflex generator" by right clicking on the Pig.flex file
+6. "Run jflex generator" by right clicking on the Pig.flex file
-1. Go through the Intellij tutorial if you get stuck (https://confluence.jetbrains.com/display/IntelliJIDEA/Custom+Language+Support)
+7. Go through the Intellij tutorial if you get stuck (https://confluence.jetbrains.com/display/IntelliJIDEA/Custom+Language+Support)

 ## Change log

+### Version 1.7
+* Add Find Usages and refactoring support for UDFs and pig variables

 ### Version 1.6
 * 1.5 features did not seem to get uploaded correctly into JetBrains